 The closures and tasks that you use for your computations may be of any custom class, including anonymous classes.
 In Ignite, the remote nodes will automatically become aware of those classes, and you won't need to explicitly deploy or move any .jar files to any remote nodes.
+Note that this does not work for cache keys and values, only for computation classes.

 Zero Deployment behavior is possible due to peer class loading (P2P class loading), a special distributed ClassLoader in Ignite for inter-node byte-code exchange.
 With peer-class-loading enabled, you don't have to manually deploy your Java or Scala code on each node in the grid and re-deploy it each time it changes.